-The Nautical Institute's courses for navigation assessors have proved very popular since they were introduced earlier this year.
-Successful courses have recently been run in Hong Kong and Dublin.
-The next ones are being held in Cyprus (21 - 22 September), Hamburg (10 - 11 October) and Singapore (23 - 24 October).
+The Nautical Institute's courses for navigation assessors have proved very popular since they were introduced last year.
+Successful courses have recently been run in Hong Kong, Dublin, Cyprus, Hamburg and Singapore.
+The next ones are being held in Singapore (15-16 March), Hong Kong (19-20 March), Texas (Rescheduled for 2-3 April), Antwerp (12-13 April FULL) and Dubai (16-17 April FULL).
 Click here to find out more.

 If you have been issued with an Offshore scheme logbook with a number between 15OF0205001 to 15OF0210000, please note the training centre which originally issued that logbook will be contacting you shortly.
 They will supply additional pages containing the sign-off sheets for tasks that are missing in those numbered logbooks only.